42 Best Apps for Learning Mandarin Chinese in 2026

 FluentU is a language-learning software that creates an immersive learning experience by combining real-world videos with interactive subtitles.

-Commercials, music videos, interviews, and other types of videos are the formats used in the videos.
-Also, quizzes accompanying the films allow visitors to practice the language used in the videos.
+The videos use commercials, music videos, interviews, and other formats.
+Quizzes accompanying the films allow visitors to practice the language in the videos.

-FluentU is a video app for iOS, Android, and the web that delivers videos in nine different languages.
+FluentU is a video app for iOS, Android, and the web that delivers videos in nine languages.
 Most of its content is beyond the beginning level.
-Also, it feeds videos for all levels of learners.
+Also, it provides videos for learners of all levels.

 Price: You can choose between $239.99/year or $29.99/month.
 Before committing to the paid plan, you can take a 14-day free trial.